anavel/crud/README.md

 ## Instalation

-To use Crudoado first you must install [Adoadomin](https://github.com/ablunier/adoadomin).
-Crudoado was concived as an Adoadomin module.
+To use Crudoado you must first install [Adoadomin](https://github.com/ablunier/adoadomin).
+Crudoado was conceived as an Adoadomin module.

 With Adoadomin installed and working, require this package with composer: